Armonica/architecture/README.md

 Dependency Injection, Swagger, REST, Sync, microdervices

-Compatibility with desktop application build tools as Cordova, XDK, etc.
+Compatibility with desktop application build tools as Cordova, XDK, etc. Vagrant and Docker for development and deployment.

 ## Principles

 - code reuse (that would be difficult in some situations)
 - NO monolith
+- Cyclic architecture review
 - only one html file
-- offline first
+- offline first, mobile first
 - hyper-modularity (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
 No, is not.
 I have to find the right words to explain my view.), plugability and flexibility.
 - Everything is replaceable.
 Of course, is not, but most of the things.
 - DRY KISS with some limits, mainly because we aim complex behaviours.
 - Flexible architecture that allows fast library update.
+- Best of breed?
+Not necessary.
+But best fit to stack.
 - World Peace

 ## Monetization

 Of course, is an open sourced project, but unfortunately we have to eat and grow our children.

-To find and expose solutions for that.
+To find and expose solutions for that. (ads, hosting stacks)

 ## Server side